Aarush005coder/FindBlur/README.md

     └── config.toml
 ```

-The detection engine is intentionally separated from the UI so that the computer-vision logic can be tested and extended independently.
+The detection engine is separated from the UI so the computer-vision logic can be maintained and extended independently.

 ---